Ericsson extends patent suits against Apple to Europe

 Ericsson said it had offered to enter into arbitration with Apple to reach a global licensing agreement for its patents, but that offer had now expired.

-"Apple continues to profit from Ericsson's technology without having a valid licence in place," said Kasim Alfalahi, Chief Intellectual Property Officer at Ericsson.
+"Apple continues to profit from Ericsson's technology without having a valid license in place," said Kasim Alfalahi, Chief Intellectual Property Officer at Ericsson.

 "Our technology is used in many features and functionality of today's communication devices.
 We are confident the courts in Germany, the UK and the Netherlands will be able to help us resolve this matter in a fair manner," he added.